 Snow Removal Hotline (530) 542-6030

-The primary purpose of snow removal is to clear all streets for orderly movement for emergency vehicles, school buses, entry to the hospital, refuse trucks, and all vehicle traffic.
+The primary purpose of snow removal is to clear snow from streets for emergency vehicles, school buses, hospital entry, refuse trucks and all vehicle traffic.

 The City is asking that you keep all trash containers behind the berm, on your property.
 Improper placement of trash containers can result in damaged containers and/or snow removal equipment.
 This affects the level of service we are able to provide to the community.